klara-zaskalanova/english-for-designers/about.md

 I started to notice all the visual faux pas during my time on high school… It got on my nerves when I entered non-intuitive website, and my heart skipped a beat when I entered a great one.
 That was when I realised I want to work in a creative field.
 I started studying Graphic design at University of Creative Communication in Prague and now, while still studying, I am starting my career as  a digital (UI/UX) and graphic designer.
 I want to make the online and offline spaces less complicated, more intuitive.
 Less cluttered, more esthetic.

-I help with graphic design, web / app design and user experiences. (i don't like this sentence, should edit it)
+I help with graphic design, web / app design and user experience. (i don't like this sentence, should edit it)

 [Look at my work](work/index.md)